MIDS-scaling-up/v2/week03/hw/README.md

     # face detection and other logic goes here
 ```
 ## Linking containers
-As you can see from the architecture diagram below, you will need to make multiple docker containers inside your TX2 and you need them to work together.
+As you can see from the architecture diagram below, you will need to make multiple docker containers inside your NX and you need them to work together.
 Please review the [docker networking tutorial](https://docs.docker.com/network/network-tutorial-standalone/#use-user-defined-bridge-networks).
 The idea is that you will need to create a local bridge network and then the containers you will create will join it, e.g.
 ```
 # Create a bridge:
 docker network create --driver bridge hw03